WetSuiteLeiden/example-notebooks/README.md

 - more specific details about the structure of certain legal identifiers and references
 - some legal jargon that may be new to linguists; some linguist jargon that may be new to legal students
 - some introduction to XML files
-- some notes on why we provide a 'put files in a datbase-in-a-file' and use it for datasets and throughout examples
+- some notes on why we provide a 'put files in a datbase-in-a-file' and use it for datasets and in varied examples

 ## License